Skip to content

 Merge vs Nango vs Alloy Automation: 2026 Architecture Comparison

-An objective, highly technical breakdown of the architectural trade-offs between unified APIs, code-first frameworks, and embedded iPaaS platforms in 2026.
+An objective, highly technical breakdown of architectural trade-offs between unified APIs, code-first frameworks, embedded iPaaS platforms like Prismatic and Alloy, and declarative proxy architectures in 2026.

 Merge vs Nango vs Alloy Automation: 2026 Architecture Comparison